-Data grid function provides a tabular view for entity records.
-This feature can also be used to create front-end editing capability by linking the data grid to a WPAS submit form.
+The data function provides a tabular view of entity records.
+This feature can also be used to create front-end editing capability by linking the data to a WPAS submit form.

 Creating Data grids

-Data grids are very useful display entity records in a tabular format.
+Data grids are very useful to display entity records in a tabular format.
 Data grids provide more functionality compared to HTML forms.
-Users can sort, search and export one or more records in different formats.
-WPAS data grids also offer a mobile view, ability to enable/disable user selected columns, ajax based page navigation, and ability to create, update and delete new records and more.
+Users can sort, search, and export one or more records in different formats.
+WPAS data grids also offer a mobile view, ability to enable/disable user-selected columns, ajax based page navigation, and ability to create, update, and delete new records and more.

 |!#datagrid['Unique Name','Default Attr List seperated by semicolon','Default Attr Labels seperated by semicolon','Grid Type','Entity Name','Relationship Name','Relationship Type','Create New Entity with Relationship Form Name',Create Relationship]#|

 - Unique Name: An identifier which uniquely identifies this data grid.

 - Default Attr List separated by a semicolon: The semicolon-separated list of attribute tags which will make up the value of this data grid.